WenxinZhou/conquer/README.md

 ## License

-This package is released under the 3-Clause BSD license.
+This package is released under the GPL-3.0 license.